andersbogsnes/ml_tooling/docs/baseclass.rst

 Example Usage
 -------------
-We define a class using BaseClassModel and implement the two required methods.
+We define a class using ModelData and implement the two required methods.
 In this example, we implement a linear regression on the Boston dataset using sklearn.datasets

 .. code-block:: python

-    from ml_tooling import BaseClassModel
+    from ml_tooling import ModelData
     from sklearn.datasets import load_boston
     from sklearn.linear_model import LinearRegression

     # Define our DataClass
-    class BostonData(BaseClassModel):
+    class BostonData(ModelData):
         # Tell the DataModel how to load data when training
         def get_training_data(self):
             return load_boston(return_X_y=True)